ComfyGummy/chrome-web3/README.md

 $ yarn build
 ```

-If you have followed these instructions, the Chrome extension files are now in the `dist` subdirectory of the repository.
-You can load it into Chrome by enabling developer mode, then click "Load unpacked" and browse to the `dist` subdirectory.
+If you have followed these instructions, the Chrome extension files are now in the `dist/chrome-web3-extension` subdirectory of the repository.
+You can load it into Chrome by enabling developer mode, then click "Load unpacked" and browse to the `dist/chrome-web3-extension` subdirectory.

 ![Loading the unpacked extension](https://raw.githubusercontent.com/ComfyGummy/chrome-web3/main/img/screencast-extension-install.gif "Loading the unpacked extension")